tiny-pilot/tinypilot/README.md

 ## Remote installation

-If you'd prefer to run Ansible from a remote machine, you

-To install the [KVM Pi Ansible role](https://github.com/mtlynch/ansible-role-kvmpi), run the following commands from your Ansible control node:
+If you have Ansible installed on your local machine, you can configure KVM Pi on a Raspberry Pi device using the [KVM Pi Ansible role](https://github.com/mtlynch/ansible-role-kvmpi).
+To configure KVM Pi remotely, run the following commands from your Ansible control node:

 ```bash
 PI_HOSTNAME="raspberrypi" # Change to your pi's hostname